longfish801/regexpOutline/README.md

   - Whether EOF (End Of File) is displayed at the end of the outline or not.
   - Boolean, default value is true.
 * rules / level
   - Heading level.
+    Required.
 * rules / format
   - Format of heading.
     Specify with a regular expression.
+    Required.
 * rules / nameIdx
   - The number of the group to be displayed as the heading string.
+    Default is 1.
     If 0 is specified, the entire string matched by format is used as the heading string.
 * rules / detail
   - The string to be displayed as details in the heading.
+    Default is an empty string.

 #### About showTOF, showEOF